ahmadalwy3/ahmadalwy3/Static-filter-syntax.md

 #### `document`

-This is _type_ option (like `image` or `script`) which specifies _main frame_ (a.k.a. the root document) of a web page.
+This is a _type_ option (like `image` or `script`) which specifies _main frame_ (a.k.a. the root document) of a web page.
 This option is automatically enabled in filters specifying only host part of the URL, see ["HOSTS files" section](#hosts-files).
 This will cause web pages which match the filter to be subjected to ["Strict blocking"](./Strict-blocking).

 See also: [`all`](#all)